This post is a guest piece from our friends at Empire Flippers.

 Keep and Scale or Sell and Build?

-While they could have invested more money and energy into scaling their already successful brands, many of them felt they lacked the capital, time, or skills to take their businesses to the next level.
+While some of these entrepreneurs could have invested more money and energy into scaling their already successful brands, many of them felt they lacked the capital, time, or skills to take their businesses to the next level.

 Others enjoyed the thrill of the launch and found their passion waning with day-to-day maintenance.